Premature ejaculation: Diagnosis

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) defines premature ejaculation as "A persistent or recurrent pattern of ejaculation occurring during partnered sexual activity within approximately 1 minute following vaginal penetration and before the person wishes it," with the additional requirements that the condition occurs for a duration longer than 6 months, causes clinically significant distress, and cannot be better explained by relationship distress, another mental disorder, or the use of medications.
 These factors are identified by talking with the person, not through any diagnostic test.
 The DSM-5 allows for specifiers whether the condition is lifelong or acquired, applying in general or only to certain situations, and severity based on the time under one minute, however these subtypes have been criticised as lacking validity due to insufficient evidence.

 The 2007 ICD-10 defined PE as ejaculating without control, and within around 15 seconds.

-Treatments
+Treatment

 Several treatments have been tested for treating premature ejaculation.
 A combination of medication and non-medication treatments is often the most effective method.